Euphemia de Walliers: Death and legacy

 She died on 26 April 1257 and it is presumed that she was buried in the Abbey's church. de Walliers had added details of her relatives' obituaries and prayers to the psalter given to her by her predecessor, Matilda.
 The psalter continued to be passed down and it is now in St John's College, Cambridge.
+Her legacy of charity and hospitality continued after her death as her final act as abbess was to provide from the nuns and the poor, and the infirmary continued to serve those in need.